Anti-Raid/splashtail/data/docs/guide/templating-lua/2-plugins.md

 - ``null``

 While the Lua ``nil`` does work in many cases (and even when calling the SDK), its not the best choice.
-When querying Anti-Raid SDK, the SDK will use the ``@antiraid/interop#null`` value to represent a null value.
+When querying AntiRaid SDK, the SDK will use the ``@antiraid/interop#null`` value to represent a null value.
 Lua templates can also use this value if desired.

+One advantage of ``null`` vs ``nil`` is that ``null`` can be used to check whether a value is set but is null or is completely unset. ``nil`` can only be used to check if a value is unset.
+This is important when interfacing with Discord as Discord often has differing semantics between non-existence and existing-but-null such as in Gateway Events.

 - ``array_metatable``

-To pass arrays to modules within the Anti-Raid SDK, you need to set the metatable to ``@antiraid/interop#array_metatable``.
+To pass arrays to modules within the AntiRaid SDK, you need to set the metatable to ``@antiraid/interop#array_metatable``.
 This will allow the SDK to convert the array to a Rust ``Vec`` internally.

 ```lua
 local interop = require '@antiraid/interop'